CharlieDigital/runjs/README.md

 # Generate and execute JavaScript
 npm run app -- "Generate some JavaScript that will lowercase and return the string 'Hello, World' and execute it.
 Give me the results; ONLY THE RESULTS"

+# Something more complex"
+npm run app -- 'Generate and execute JavaScript that can parse the following JSON and return the value of the name property: { "id": 12345, "name": "Charles Chen", "handle": "chrlschn" }'
 ```

 If you run the following: